flutter/flutter-intellij/flutter-studio/README.md

     - open studio-master-dev/tools/idea in IntelliJ
     - possibly skip running intellij-community/getPlugins.sh
 4. Checkout Dart plugin sources, branch 173.
+5. Build everything.
+    - Do a blaze build from a terminal window.
+Allow 15+ min for this.
+    - OR in IntelliJ: Build > Rebuild Project
+    - Some Android Studio classes need to be generated.
+    - The Dart plugin cannot be built during this step.
+    - Launch Android Studio in the debugger to ensure everything got built correctly.
-5. Using the Project Structure editor, import
+6. Using the Project Structure editor, import
     - intellij-plugins/Dart/Dart-community.iml
     - flutter-intellij/flutter-intellij-community.iml
     - flutter-intellij/flutter-studio/flutter-studio.iml
-6. Select the `community-main` module and add module dependencies to `Dart-community`, `flutter-intellij-community`, and `flutter-studio`.
+7. Select the `community-main` module and add module dependencies to `Dart-community`, `flutter-intellij-community`, and `flutter-studio`.
+8. (temporary) Add a compile-exclusion for DartiumDebuggerEngine.kt.

+Alternatively (especially if you do not want to do a blaze build), set up your classpath the way it is done during travis runs.
+Configure IntelliJ as you would for Flutter plugin development, then import the flutter-studio plugin and add it as a dependent on the Flutter plugin.

 The GUI tests must be run in the same version of IntelliJ used by the Android Studio dev team.
-Currently that is 2017.3.5.
+Currently that is 2018.2.

 To run the tests create a Junit Run Configuration for class `io.flutter.tests.gui.NewProjectTest`.
 Set its working directory